Darius Slay: 2014

-Slay entered training camp slated as a starting cornerback, along with Rashean Mathis, but saw minor competition from Chris Houston.
-Head coach Jim Caldwell named Slay and Rashean Mathis the starting cornerbacks to begin the regular season in 2014.
+He entered training camp expecting to compete against Chris Houston to earn the role as the No. 1 starting cornerback, but became the expected starter after Chris Houston was unable to participate in training camp after undergoing a surgery on his toe in the spring.
+On June 14, 2014, the Detroit Lions officially released Chris Houston, citing his request to personally handle his recovery away from the team facility.
+Head coach Jim Caldwell named Slay and Rashean Mathis the starting cornerbacks to begin the regular season.
+Due to the departure of Chris Houston, Slay chose to change his jersey number from No. 30, which he wore as a rookie, to No. 23, that was previously held by Houston.

-Slay started the season-opener against the New York Giants and recorded three solo tackles and a season-high three pass deflections in a 35–14 victory.
+He started the season-opener against the New York Giants and recorded three solo tackles and a season-high three pass deflections in a 35–14 victory.
 On September 28, 2014, Slay recorded five combined tackles, deflected a pass, and made his first career interception during a 24–17 victory at the New York Jets in Week 4.
 Slay made his first career interception off a pass by quarterback Geno Smith, that was originally intended for wide receiver Eric Decker, and returned it for a 40-yard gain in the fourth quarter.
-In Week 13, he collected a season-high eight combined tackles and had a season-high three pass deflections in the Lions' 34–17 win against the Chicago Bears.
-On December 14, 2014, Slay recorded five combined tackles, deflected two passes, and made an interception during the Lions' 16–14 win against the Minnesota Vikings in Week 15.
+In Week 13, he collected a season-high eight combined tackles and had a season-high three pass deflections in the Lions' 34–17 win against the Bears.
+On December 14, 2014, Slay recorded five combined tackles, deflected two passes, and made an interception during the Lions' 16–14 win against the Vikings in Week 15.
 Slay intercepted a pass by Vikings' quarterback Teddy Bridgewater, that was intended for wide receiver Greg Jennings, in the second quarter.
 He started in all 16 games in 2014 and recorded a career-high 61 combined tackles (48 solo), 17 pass deflections, and two interceptions.

-The Detroit Lions finished second in the NFC North with an 11–5 record and qualified for a playoff berth.
+The Detroit Lions finished the 2014 NFL season second in the NFC North with an 11–5 record and qualified for a playoff berth.
 On January 4, 2015, Slay started his first career playoff game and made one solo tackle and broke up a pass as the Lions lost the NFC Wildcard Game 24–20 at the Dallas Cowboys.